pszypowicz/blog/README.md

-# hugotechhaven
+# blog.szypowi.cz

-The source code behind techhaven.io blog
+This is the source code of blog.szypowi.cz

+The site is build with [hugo](https://gohugo.io/) and hosted on [netlify](https://netlify.com)